『Chain of Ideas』のカバーアート

 30日間の無料体験後は月額¥1500で自動更新します。いつでも退会できます。

-The National Book Award–winning author of Stamped from the Beginning charts how “great replacement theory” has become a dominant political idea of our time and ushered in an antidemocratic age.
+The #1 New York Times bestselling author of How to Be an Antiracist and the National Book Award winner Stamped from the Beginning charts how “great replacement theory” has become a dominant political idea of our time and ushered in an antidemocratic age.

 Recall the words chanted in Charlottesville, Virginia: “You will not replace us!”
 Recall the string of mass shooters across the globe—in Oslo, Christchurch, Buffalo, El Paso, and Pittsburgh—who claimed their crimes were a defense against “White genocide.”
 Recall business and media figures cultivating anxiety and furor over demographic change.
 These incidents only scratch the surface: Popular and ruling politicians in every region of the world have expressed some version of great replacement theory, eroding democratic norms in the name of preventing demographic change.